 The South Carolina Department of Parks, Recreation & Tourism, Trident Technical College and the South Carolina Film Commission is holding a short film contest for high school students in South Carolina.
 It's simple- go to a South Carolina State Park and GO WILD! with your imagination!
 Be clever and creative!
 (See complete rules below.)

 Deadline for entries is Friday, February 20, 2015.
 Winners will be announced in May 2015.
 The Top-Ten films will be screened as a special program at the 2015 Indie Grits Film Festival in Columbia, SC.
 Those Top-Ten young filmmakers will be invited to participate in a Q & A session with the audience following the screening of their films.
-Winning selections may be broadcast locally or statewide as Public Service Announcements.